Arts Education: Drawing From Life

 Materials extra £30 paid in cash to tutor at the course.

 Registration & Arrival 4.00-6.00pm Thursday.
 Course begins with supper together at 6.30pm; Course ends about 5.00pm on Sunday.

 Please note that prices are listed per person.
-If you would like to share a room with a member of your household or 'bubble', please email email@example.com for information.
+If you would like to share with a friend or relative, please contact the Booking Manager on 01453 759 034

 Morag is a practicing artist and founding facilitator of Lifeline Arts, a body and presence centered movement & drawing practice devoted to liberating unique flow through compassion, love, and reverence for life.
 She is a passionate encourager of creativity for all and has been guiding children and adults across the UK and Europe for over a decade.
 As a dancer of the 5 rhythms and other movement forms for 20 years, Morag also now facilitates with the DancingTao collective.
 Her teaching is additionally supported by her training in therapeutic sexual somatic practices along with a multitude of other touch and energy healing modalities.Visit Tutor's Website